metamn/metamn-v2/README.md

 # Metamn V2

+- This is currently deployed to metamn.io
-Playing with a more mainstream-looking portfolio idea.
+- Playing with a more mainstream-looking portfolio idea.

+## Deploy

+- Couldn't run the gulp server
+- Changed the production code manually (a link was replaced only)

 ## Notes